mamadceto/H-P-G/README.md

 - **CSS (`styles.css`)**: Change the styles, colors, and layout.
 - **JavaScript (`script.js`)**: Add or modify the functionality of the key generation process.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 ## License